niclaslind/arduino-roboteq/README.md

 ## Arduino Library for Roboteq Motor Controllers

-This project has been created to be able to easily communicate with a Roboteq Controller via a uart port on eg. and Arudino.
+This project has been created to be able to easily communicate with a Roboteq Controller through an uart port on eg. and Arudino.

 ## Getting Started